 The Department of Public Safety is responsible for determining when an emergency exists, which segments of the campus community to notify, and through which means, as well as coordinating with the Division of Strategic Communications on the content of any messages.
 The Division of Strategic Communications is the only campus office authorized to disseminate official information about campus emergencies to the campus community.

 When a significant emergency or dangerous situation is confirmed to exist, the public safety department will take into account the safety of the community; determine what information to release; and begin the notification process without delay unless such notification will compromise efforts to assist a victim, respond to the emergency, or contain or mitigate the emergency.

-Be aware that the university does not use social media as a form of official communication in the event of an emergency or public safety situation.
 University faculty and staff should not discuss or post about emergency situations on social media accounts that belong to Ball State.
 Before discussing or forwarding messages about emergency situations, please check the official communication sources to ensure the accuracy of the information.